Work experience

 Completing a work experience placement with us can be very fulfilling.
 It can provide you with an insight into the work we do and give you the knowledge and experience to take your first steps towards a fulfilling career in the NHS.

-Our placements start with an induction day at our Trust Headquarters in Worthing where we will meet with you an introduce you to the team you will be working with and outline your schedule for the week.
+Our placements start with an induction day at our Trust Headquarters in Worthing where we will meet with you and introduce you to the team you will be working with and outline your schedule for the week.

 The February 2026 cohort runs from 16 - 20 February 2026.